Sheraz-Baig/sherazbaig.github.io/_pages/about.md

 ❖ Received M.A.Sc. degree in electrical and computer engineering from the University of British Columbia, Canada in 2023

-❖ Received M.A.Sc. degree in electrical and computer engineering from the University of British Columbia, Canada in 2023

 ❖ Worked in the Electric Power and Energy Systems research group at UBC under the supervision of Prof. Juri Jatskevich

 ❖ Received B.Sc. degree in electrical engineering from Capital University of Science and Technology, Pakistan in 2019